devicemxl/devicemxl/readme.md

 Always learning, I aspire to be a MadMath: trying advanced algorithms like 1 + 1, print ("hello world") ...

 I working as a freelancer, i studied Architecture and Urbanism, Electromechanical Technician as well; in the 80's and early 90's Digital Graphic Design and Programmer.
 Coding has been my hobby since I was a kid.
-Now, I want to learn a few things about data flow, and [this is my path](https://github.com/devicemxl/MadMathPath)

 Comments and questions are always welcome. nothing grows alone
 <br><br><br><br>